Charles Krauthammer, legendary conservative intellectual, dies at 68

 "God rest Charles Krauthammer's soul," CNN commentator Amanda Carpenter wrote.
 "Let us reflect on the thoughtfulness, curiosity, and class he brought to our national conversations."

-In a tweet, Washington Post executive editor Marty Baron said Krauthammer's death was "a huge loss to vigorous and civil debate on public policy."
+Senate Majority Leader Mitch McConnell said in a statement he was "deeply saddened to learn of the passing of my friend Charles Krauthammer."

+"As a writer, speaker, and commentator, Charles served our society as a public intellectual in the truest sense," McConnell said.

-Krauthammer had to step away from both jobs last August for surgery to remove what he called "a cancerous tumor in my abdomen."
+Krauthammer had to step away from his jobs last August for surgery to remove what he called "a cancerous tumor in my abdomen."
 There were numerous complications.

 When Krauthammer shared the devastating news about his prognosis earlier this month, Vice President Mike Pence paid tribute to him in a statement.